Skip to content

 This URL is stable — it stays the same across app restarts and reboots.
 You only need to run this command once.

-3. Get Your Credentials
+3. Get Your MCP URL

 Open FeynmanLM → Studio → Connect MCP.
 If the Funnel is running, you'll see: